How long does it take to drive around Madeira? That’s ultimately up to you.

 Because why not, right?
 It makes the experience better in every aspect, in my opinion.
 You’re outside, fully one with the surroundings, and don’t have to worry about parking and narrow roads.

-If you need more convincing, read my article on how scooters make everything better when traveling 😜.
+If you need more convincing, read this.

 Obviously this isn’t feasible if you have a larger family, in which case a car will still suit you just fine.

-Drive Carefully
+But- Drive Carefully

 That being said, regardless of which mode of transportation you choose, just exercise caution.
 The steep roads, especially on your way back, require your attention at all times.